CodeItQuick/CodeItQuick.github.io/_dojos/2-Fantasy-Battle-Law-Of-Demeter.md

 armour and equipment they are wearing.
 This part of the code is concerned with calculating how much damage the player is doing to a monster when they fight.

-The kata is designed to teach you something about the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter).
+The kata is designed to teach you something about the Law of Demeter (https://en.wikipedia.org/wiki/Law_of_Demeter).
 The 'Player' class perhaps doesn't follow this law very well.

 Try to write a test for the method 'calculateDamage' on the Player class, without changing any of the production code.
 Use the description below to help you design